brandur/sorg/content/passages-drafts/004-portugal.md

 heavily, and the plastics they contain often degrade microscopically and end up in our oceans.
-I won't pretend those are the main reasons enthusiasts are into raw denim though -- it's a little like vinyl records in that there's no objective advantage, but there's some inherent je-ne-sais-quoi appeal to the art and romance of a physical craft.
+I won't pretend those are the main reasons enthusiasts are into raw denim though -- it's a little like vinyl records or cooking on cast iron -- there's no defensible objective advantage, but there's some inherent je-ne-sais-quoi appeal to the art and romance of a physical craft.

 Heddel's has [a good writeup on the subject][rawdenim].
 If podcasts are your thing, the _99% Invisible_-adjacent show